My Baby Registry Must Haves

 - JJ Cole Outdoor Blanket: I have my screened in porch, grass areas, and back deck in mind here.
 Update: A MUST HAVE.
 We will use for years.
 Great for outdoor music class, picnics, etc. Folds up into a bag with a strap.

 - Portable Changing Mat: FEEL like this is necessary for public places but will report back!
 Update: Haven’t used since my diaper bag (and the organizer) both comes with one.
+Seems most diaper bags have this so good for partner but otherwise not needed.

 - Baby Car Mirror: One for each car.
 Make sure it’s one that can’t fly off.
 Update: Happy I have.